punitarani/cellular-sp500/README.md

 ---

+To convert the SP500-Cellular-Automata.ipynb notebook to a PDF:

-`jupyter nbconvert --to webpdf --allow-chromium-download`
+`jupyter nbconvert --to webpdf --allow-chromium-download SP500-Cellular-Automata.ipynb`

 ---